 The card currently carries a single and daily use limit of £/€50 when set up as a debit card.
 Either of these can be reduced by the user by clicking 'Edit card details' on the app.
 We may consider increasing this limit in future once we've had a chance to review customer usage.

 Setting up the Bolt Card as a gift card

 To set up your Bolt Card as a gift card and pre-load it with sats that can be spent or gifted to another person you will again need to open up the CoinCorner app on a device with NFC capabilities with NFC enabled.

 Head to the Cards tab in the navigation bar at the bottom of the screen and choose Gift Cards.
-This will not be available if you are on an older version of the app, so if you can't see this then you will need to go to the app store and update the app to version 4.1.2 or above.
+This will not be available if you are on an older version of the app, so if you can't see this then you will need to go to the app store and update the app to the latest version for your device.

 Tap Set Up and choose a name for the gift card.
 Enter the amount of sats you want to load it with, or you can change this to a BTC amount or fiat amount.
 Tap the design of the card and then Done, then hold your Bolt Card against the back of your phone when prompted until you receive notification of a successful scan, this can take a few seconds.